-The Global Burden of Disease (GBD) 2015 study estimated that there were approximately 247,700 individuals with prevalent OMSKD in Scotland in 2015 [11], which is substantially higher than our estimate of approximately 185,000 individuals.
+The Global Burden of Disease (GBD) study estimated that there were approximately 247,000 individuals with prevalent OMSKD in Scotland in 2016[12], which was higher than our estimate of approximately 206,000 individuals.
+If we applied the GBD prevalence estimate, the resulting increase in YLD and subsequent DALY, would see OMSKD rise from 20th to the 18th largest contributor to disease burden in Scotland.